joey-augustin/Database-I_DunwoodyCollegeofTechnologySem.2/README.md

 # Database I - Dunwoody College of Technology - Sem.2

-This repository contains all of the homework assignments I completed during for Database I:
+This repository contains all of the homework assignments I completed for Database I:

 ## Assignments:
 1) **Assignment1** - Developing entity tables, relationships, and basic queries + Entity Relationship Diagram